• Home

 Begin your text on the next line after that title.

-You'll compose your papers and shorter assignments in Word and email them to me, so there is nothing in hard copy.
-Attach your paper as a Word document to your email.
+You'll compose your papers and shorter assignments in Word and send them to me in Brightspace so there is nothing in hard copy.
+Attach your paper as a Word document..
 Do NOT send it in Google Docs.
 Do NOT send it in .pdf.

 You are allowed five (5) absences for any reason you choose.
 Students who miss more than this will fail the course, without exception, regardless of circumstances.
 I do not distinguish between “excused” and “unexcused” absences, nor am I responsible for material that you miss because you are absent.
 Students who miss the attendance call (the first five minutes of class) will be marked absent; students who get up and leave in the middle of class will be marked absent.
 Please take care of your rest room issues BEFORE class.
 If you must leave, give us the high sign.
 DON'T JUST GET UP AND WALK OUT.